DeeEmm/easysocial/README.md

 https://www.gnu.org/licenses/old-licenses/gpl-2.0-faq.html

+Further information on the J!User community can be found over on the J!User website - http://juser.org/about

 ## Usage

 To install the component download the zip file from the main page of the repository or the releases section.
-Upload the package file to your Joomla installation as normal.
+Upload the package file to your Joomla installation via the system dashboard as normal.
 Then follow the onscreen prompts to install.

 ## Support